 LIFE TRANSITIONS

 Even positive life transitions can be challenging for several reasons.
 A life transition represents a change from what we were accustomed to previously.
 Even if we would call this a “good” change, the process of getting adjusted to a new routine can take effort and energy.
 In response to a life transition, people often feel stress.
 Some stress helps you feel motivated to take on challenges and make forward progress.
 However, stress that continues for an extended period of time can negatively impact you emotionally, physically, and mentally.
-This makes a transition even more difficult to navigate
+This makes a transition even more difficult to navigate.
+Transitions are around every turn and can include moving, changing schools, going away to college, graduating, coupling or getting married, separating or divorcing, becoming a parent, changing careers, retiring, caring for a sick or elderly family member, illness, and loss are all transitions that come along with being human.

 Changes and life transitions that happen unexpectedly and have a direct impact on our daily lives can be very challenging to cope with.
 For example, accidents, job loss, and pandemics can happen without much warning.
 Ultimately, when we are caught off guard by a life transition, it is challenging to navigate because we haven’t had the chance to prepare.
-COVID-19 and our need to change the way we live, work, attend school and parent has created tremendous stress for many people.
+The COVID-19 pandemic created a need to change the way we lived, worked, attended school and parented and created tremendous stress for many people.
+Being back in the world following the pandemic also caused and continues to cause stress in areas of socialization, connection, and anxiety.

 Meanwhile keep in mind that when possible it can be helpful to try to plan for your transition.
 This may involve outlining a plan for the logistics of your transition or setting a helpful mindset.
 Try to set the reasonable expectation that you will likely feel stressed and overwhelmed at times.
 It’s also helpful to remember that feeling stressed during transitions is completely normal!
 Establishing a routine can help you adjust to a transition.
 Consider creating morning and evening routines to facilitate a sense of consistency.
 Regular sleep and wake times, a daily walk, meditation, or intention-setting for the day can be great additions to your routine.
 Develop helpful self-talk and recall transitions (or other difficult situations) you’ve successfully coped with before.
 They can be a reminder that you can manage this too.
 Stay connected to family and friends for social support and practice self compassion as change is difficult and most likely things will not go perfectly.